Apfelfrisch/Edifact/README.md

 $segmentFactory->markAsDefault();

 ```
-Or you inject the Builder in the Message Object:
+Or you inject the Factory in the Message Object:

 ```php
 use Apfelfrisch\Edifact\Segment\SegmentFactory;